Marketing communications: Communication process

 Communication can be defined as the process of using, word, sound, or visual cues to supply information to one or more people.
 A communication process is defined as information that is shared with the intent that the receiver understands the message that the business intended to send.
 The communication process was once thought of as having the source of the message, which is then encoded, put through the chosen communication channel, which is then decoded by the recipient and then received.
 Throughout the middle of the channel there is the potential for noise to distort the message being sent.
 Once the receiver has the message they then give feedback to the original source, where they then find out whether the campaign has been successful or not.

-With the prevalent use of technology, customers are seeking out information about brands, products, and businesses prior to purchase.
-This means that there is a need for an additional channel within the communication process, so it is a more accurate representation of the current business environment.
-Businesses are now having to take into consideration both opinion leaders and opinion formers who have a great influence over today's society and their perceptions.
-So they have to be included in the communication process before the recipient of the message receives it.
+As consumers increasingly use digital channels to research brands, products, and services before purchase, some models of the communication process incorporate an additional channel to reflect this behaviour.
+Opinion leaders and opinion formers, who can influence consumer perceptions, are also considered within the communication process before the message reaches the recipient.

-This model is more effective when there is common ground between the senders and receivers so they can communicate effectively.
-Choosing the appropriate source helps develop the message and appeal to the targeted audience.
-The source will be more effective if they are relatable to the target audience.
+This model is more effective when there is common ground between the sender and receiver, allowing them to communicate effectively.
+Choosing the appropriate source helps develop the message and appeal to the target audience.
+The source will be more effective if it is relatable to the target audience.
 This realm of understanding is represented by overlapping circles.
-The more knowledge the source has about who they are targeting, the better they can understand how the receiver may interpret or react to the message.
+The more knowledge the source has about the target audience, the better they can understand how the receiver may interpret or react to the message.

 The components of the transactional model are: